 After Clark left that night, I thought about the story of us that Kenny told over the years.
 He said that he could pinpoint the moment when he knew that I would be a long chapter in his life story.
 I had stumbled into his world severely wounded as if I’d wandered off a battlefield.
 I was so screwed up, he called me a bird with broken wings - the kind you find half-dead in the bushes and had to poke with a stick to make sure it was still breathing.

 "You were not the woman I asked the universe to bring me, but you were the one who showed up," He always said.
 "I watched you sleep one night trying to figure out how to break up with you.
 Loving you was painful, Kitten.
 You were stubborn and rebellious and you kept running away.
-You gave me pussy, but that's all you gave - your heart and trust was kept safely out of my reach.
+You gave me pussy, but that's all you gave - your heart and trust were kept safely out of my reach.
 Yet every time I tried to break up with you, something told me, hold on - she's worth it.
 And the closer I looked, the more I realized that you were made of pure gold - just covered in scars,"

-Maya Angelou said, “I believe that the most important single thing, beyond discipline and creativity is daring to dare.”
+Maya Angelou said, “I believe that the most important single thing, beyond discipline and creativity, is daring to dare.”

 I have always dared to dare.
 My life stands on building blocks of daring to take chances and make mistakes.
 My friends have asked, Kitten will you ever just take a safe road?
 I have found there is no such road.
 I feel compelled to listen to little Kitten when she tells me that Clark is worth it.
 So what if nothing becomes of us?
 Many times, her intention is to help me find another missing piece of my puzzle.
-I know that I may never find love again.
-But that doesn't stop me from exploring.

 I watched Clark from my perch on my red antique couch, wearing white socks and snoring.
 I giggled.

 “What are you doing so far away?” he mumbled.